PlanterApp/planter_blog/content/posts/fresh-eating-preserving-and-planning-for-small-spaces/index.md

 ![garden with winter crops highlighted](https://ucarecdn.com/39d38799-26ac-4af7-9cb2-8352b75dad30/Untitled-1.png)

 Everything except the Zinnia will overwinter quite nicely where I live.
 The turnips will also replenish a lot of soil nutrients and improve the health of the garden bed for the year to come.

+#### The Other Plants in the Bed

+We've discussed most of the plants in our example bed so far, and the ones we haven't, follow the ideas we've discussed in this series.

+* The onions are planted in succession for a longer harvest, and then replaced with zinnias
+* The beans are a determinate variety; I prefer eating beans during cooler months, so one large harvest where I dry them all out is fine for me.
+These are then replaced with turnips for overwintering.
+* The cucumbers will mature in mid-summer, and then be replaced with transplanted okra, which will handle the late summer and fall weather with no difficulty.

 ### Yields